 For the past several years, he has moved his artistic endeavors in new directions, studying both Afro-Cuban rhythms, and Brazilian music with accordionist/pianist Vitor Goncalves and drummer Vanderlei Pereira; and endeavoring to integrate these musical traditions into his own creativity.

-He received a B.A./B.Mus. in History and Electronic Music from Oberlin College and Conservatory of Music where he studied with Conrad Cummings, and his M.Mus. from New England Conservatory where he studied with Michael Gandolfi, Lee Hyla, and Scott Wheeler.
+He was born in Delaware to a musical family.
+His mother is a Baroque harpsichordist and founder of Brandywine Baroque and Plectra Records and his grandmother was a community pianist and organist.
+He grew up studying piano and clarinet and received a B.A./B.Mus. in History and Electronic Music from Oberlin College and Conservatory of Music where he studied with Conrad Cummings, and his M.Mus. from New England Conservatory where he studied with Michael Gandolfi, Lee Hyla, and Scott Wheeler.

-He founded The Avian Orchestra, a mixed chamber ensemble, in 2002 in New York City to providing opportunities for emerging composers in a series of themed concerts and recordings.
-The orchestra is dedicated to building bridges between audiences, performers, and various musical styles and media.
-Their debut performance, Birds of a Feather, presented a wide variety of music inspired by birds and was favorable reviewed in the New York Times, which described it as “beautifully and sensitively played”.
+In 2002, he founded a mixed chamber ensemble, The Avian Orchestra, to showcase American composers in a series of themed concerts and recordings.
+The group, currently on hiatus, performed regularly for ten years, building bridges between audiences, performers, and various musical styles and media.
+They released numerous recordings of music commissioned for the group as well as other previously unrecorded works.
+Their debut performance, Birds of a Feather, presented a wide variety of music inspired by birds and was favorable reviewed in the New York Times, which described it as “beautifully and sensitively played.”